qqquan/t2p5_mpc/README.md

       epsi[t+1] = psi[t] - psides[t] + v[t] * delta[t] / Lf * dt
 ```

-`x`: vehicle state of x-axis position in meters
+`x`: vehicle state of x-axis position in meters.
-`y`: vehicle state of y-axis position in meters
+`y`: vehicle state of y-axis position in meters.
-`v`: vehicle state of speed in meter/second
+`v`: vehicle state of speed in meter/second.
-`psi`: vehicle state of orientation in radians
+`psi`: vehicle state of orientation in radians.
-`delta`: actuation command of steering angle in radians
+`delta`: actuation command of steering angle in radians.
-`a`: actuation command of acceleration in m^2/s
+`a`: actuation command of acceleration in m^2/s.
-`f()`: polyfit based on the lane waypoints
+`f()`: polyfit based on the lane waypoints.
-`cte`: cross track error
+`cte`: cross track error.
-`epsi`: orientation error
+`epsi`: orientation error.
-`psides`: road curvature angle that the car must turns for.
+`psides`: road curvature angle that the car must turns for..
-`Lf`: the distance between the front of the vehicle and its center of gravity
+`Lf`: the distance between the front of the vehicle and its center of gravity.

 The model is fed as constraints into the `ipopt` optimization library.